yange-5938/RecSys/README.md

 ## Project Detail

 ### What it is?
-This program is a recommender system for users to input a location with some sestences describing their preferences to a get a list of recommendating POIs.
-E.g. a man wants to go to Paris and a sentence like "I want to see some cultures places.", the expected results will be the POIs from Paris and some
+This program is a recommender system designed for travelers in major european cities.
+The user has to select a city and provide some sestences describing his/her preferences to a get a list of recommended POIs.
+E.g. the user wants to go to Paris and provides information like "I want to see some cultural places.", the programm will then output a list of recommended cultural places located in Paris.

 ### Architecture
 The System has one frontend directory bootstrapped on create-react-app.
 The backend direcotry is created from FastAPI.
 The Database is MongoDB.
 The Web server is Nginx.